Summerhill - Prospect

 An assessment of population growth drivers in Summerhill - Prospect reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 using 2021 as the base year, with adjustments made via weighted aggregation from LGA to SA2 levels.
-Projections indicate a decline in overall population over this period, with Summerhill-Prospect's population expected to shrink by 126 persons by 2041.
-However, growth is anticipated for specific age cohorts, notably the 85 and over group projected to grow by 79 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
+Future demographic trends indicate an overall population decline by 112 persons by 2041.
+However, specific age cohorts like the 85 and over group are expected to grow by 80 people during this period.

 Frequently Asked Questions - Population